MarkDC95/MarkDC95/README.md

 # About me:
-I'm Mark Damien Chinnasamy, I am a recent Electronic Engineering graduate and I'm  currently exploring careers in Software development and embedded systems engineering.
+I'm Mark Damien Chinnasamy, I am a recent Electronic Engineering graduate and I'm  currently exploring careers in Software development and Embedded systems engineering.
 I enjoy learning about hardware and microcontrollers as well integreting them into practical software applications.
+Im have started learning courses in machine learning using tensorflow, and I am lookinforward to learninh how to deploy that within the programming architecture of an embedded system.

+There is still a lot I dont know , and a lot I want to learn about before and I think that GitHub will be a good place to document the highlights of my findings and experiences.
 <p/>

 _________________________